Skip to main contentSkip to main navigationSkip to footer content

 • Graduation date

-If you are completing any dual-enrollment courses (college-level courses that you want to use for both high school and college credit), please indicate the name of the college on your application for Admission.
-Your dual enrollment coursework should be included on your high school transcript.
-To determine transfer credit, please submit an official transcript from each institution you have enrolled in courses.
+If you are completing any dual-enrollment courses (college-level courses that you want to use for both high school and college credit), please indicate the name of the college on your application for admission.
+Your dual enrollment coursework must be included on your high school transcript, and an official transcript from each institution attended should be submitted in order to determine transfer credit.

 Loading...